sh-tney/hillmanLab-utilities/guides/dlctrain.md

-# Training your own DeepLabCut network
+# Training your own custom DLC network

 This is a short guide intended to walk someone through the process of training a new DeepLabCut network to analyze video files.
 This guide also has the dual purpose of documenting how I trained my own network for use in the Hillman Lab at the University of Otago.
 For the purposes of this guide, I'll be referring to the network stored in ```S:\Kristin Hillman\LAB\Lab members\Josh\deeplabcut```, and the sample videos stored in ```S:\Kristin Hillman\LAB\Lab members\Josh\sourceData\pilotMPG```.